clemsciences/old_norse_texts_heimskringla/README.md

     * Völundarkviða (In Codex Regius)
     * Völuspá (In Codex Regius)
     * þrymskviða (In Codex Regius)

 * *Snorra Edda* in Old Norse, Prose Edda, Younger Edda or Snorri's Edda https://en.wikipedia.org/wiki/Prose_Edda
     * Prologus
     * Gylfaginning
     * Háttatal
     * Skáldskaparmál

 ### POS annotations

 The tagset is available at http://nlp.cs.ru.is/pdf/Tagset.pdf

 God names are like person names.

+A POS tags reader is available.
+For a tag like 'sfg3eþ', it returns the correponding meaning, here it is 'verb indicative active third singular past'.

 Annotated texts:
 * Völuspá